 Trimec 992 Broadleaf Herbicide is formulated for the professional with a little more 2,4-D to rapidly give you results you can see, like very fast dandelion curl, while keeping your overall costs of application low.
-Trimec 992 Broadleaf Herbicide is what you need for control of broadleaf weeds in commercial, residential, and institutional settings on both cold and warm season grass like fescue, Kentucky bluegrass, perennial ryegrass, zoysiagrass, bermudagrass, and St. Augustinegrass (do not use on Floratam).
+Trimec 992 Broadleaf Herbicide is what you need for control of broadleaf weeds in commercial, residential, and institutional settings on both cold and warm season grass like fescue, Kentucky bluegrass, perennial ryegrass, zoysiagrass, bermudagrass.
+Not for use on St Augustine grasses.

 Trimec 992 Broadleaf Herbicide is a versatile product that works with virtually all spray equipment and can be tank mixed with iron, PGRs, or fertilizers (see label for complete details).

 |Active Ingredient:||Dimethylamine salt of 2,4-dichlorophenoxyacetic acid - 30.56%

 Dimethylamine salt of (+)-(R)-2-(2 methyl-4-chlorophenoxy) propionic acid - 8.17%

 Dimethylamine salt of dicamba: 3,6-dichloro-o-anisic acid - 2.77%